-Mrs Helen Dunbavin Mrs Lucy O'Kane Mr Micheal Tracey Mrs Colleen Baguley
+Mrs Helen Dunbavin Mrs Lucy O'Kane Mr Michael Tracey Mrs Colleen Baguley

-Headteacher Acting Deputy Head Acting Deputy Head Safeguarding & Prevent
+Headteacher Assistant Head Teacher Deputy Head Teacher Safeguarding & Prevent

 Our safeguarding ethos supports a climate where pupils feel safe, enjoy learning, engage enthusiastically in activities, can access the curriculum and achieve high standards.
 Children with Special Educational Needs and Disabilities (SEND) are three times more likely to be abused than their peers.
 Schools have a statutory duty to safeguard and promote the welfare of the children at their school.
 Staff and pupils at Hope High School recognise and embed their responsibility to personal and social safeguarding.
 Any reports of abuse involving children with SEND will therefore require close liaison with the Designated Safeguarding Lead (or deputy)

 In accordance with government guidelines on Sexual violence and sexual harassment, Hope High School ascertains that Sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up.
 Hope High School recognises that attitudes can be driven by wider societal factors beyond the school and college, such as everyday sexist stereotypes and everyday sexist language.
 We challenge such attitudes through our school ethos and delivering a curriculum that supports British values personal freedoms.

 Sexual harassment creates an atmosphere that, if not challenged, can normalise inappropriate behaviours and provide an environment that may lead to sexual violence.
 We ensure that our

 pupils are taught that consent is about having the freedom and capacity to choose (Equality Act 2010)